Faster cost cuts boost Orange

-France's No. 1 mobile firm believes the sector still needs mergers to cope with fierce price competition but an Orange executive said it would not move first, three months after it dropped a bid for No. 3 mobile company Bouygues SA.
+France's No. 1 mobile firm believes the sector still needs mergers to cope with fierce price competition but an Orange executive said it would not move first, three months after it dropped a bid for No. 3 mobile company Bouygues SA (BOUY.PA).

 "We are not the ones suffering the most from the absence of consolidation," Chief Financial Officer Ramon Fernandez told investors on a conference call.
 "We are not going to lead on this, we will be looking at evolutions."

-Other French players are SFR, which Vivendi agreed to sell to Numericable in April - a deal still pending regulatory approval - and new entrant Iliad, which has brought stiff price competition to the market since 2012.
+Other French players are SFR, which Vivendi (VIV.PA) agreed to sell to Numericable NUME.PA in April - a deal still pending regulatory approval - and new entrant Iliad (ILD.PA), which has brought stiff price competition to the market since 2012.

 Orange posted quarterly revenue of 9.81 billion euros ($12.4 bln), slightly ahead of an analyst consensus forecast of 9.71 billion.
 Restated earnings, excluding one-time items and some costs, was 3.245 billion, broadly in line with expectations.